mariyam866/pipelex/docs/pages/cookbook-examples/extract-dpe.md

 images = ["page_content.page_view"]
 llm = "llm_for_img_to_text"
 structuring_method = "preliminary_text"
-system_prompt = """You are a multimodal LLM, expert at converting images into perfect markdown.""" prompt_template = """
+system_prompt = """You are a multimodal LLM, expert in converting images into perfect markdown.""" prompt_template = """
 You are given an image of a French 'Diagnostic de Performance Energetique'.
 Your role is to convert the image into perfect markdown.